-SAC 1 SAC 2 SAC 3 SAC 4 In cases of unnatural deaths, report it to the South African Police Service and refer to Forensic Pathological Services In cases where an assisted or involuntary mental healthcare user, mentally ill prisoner or State patient has absconded, notify and request the South African Police Service to locate, apprehend and return the patient to the relevant health establishment.
-Complete MHCA 25 (Appendix M) and submit to the relevant authority as indicated on the form In cases where a mental healthcare user was subjected to physical or other abuse, was exploited, neglected or received degrading treatment.
-Complete MHCA 02, see Appendix N. In cases of an ADR notify the South African Health Products Regulatory Authority (see Appendix O, ADR form).
-If the ADR was caused in a HIV or TB patient, it must also be reported to the National Pharmacovigilance Centre for Public Health Programs (NPC), using the same form.
-This may be done on a single email using the different email addresses.
-In cases of blood transfusion reactions notify the blood transfusion service where the blood was ordered from and submit the required documentation and samples, see Appendix P Centre for Public Health Programs (NPC), using the same form.
-This may be done on a single email using the different email addresses.
-In cases where a mental healthcare user was subjected to physical or other abuse, was exploited, neglected or received degrading treatment.
-Complete MHCA 02, see Appendix N. In case of a blood transfusion reaction that did not cause serious harm or death, notify the blood transfusion service and submit the required documentation and samples, see Appendix P. Reporting requirement Complete investigation and actions taken within 60 working days Submit report to provincial department/district office Complete investigation and actions taken within 60 working days Submit report to management Complete investigation and actions taken within 60 working days Submit report to management
+8 SAC 1 S SAC 2 SAC 3 S SAC 4 ; L Action • Notify management immediately • Notify manager Notify management within 24 hours • Notify required • Submit a notification to provincial/district/ • Conduct a form Conduct a formalised investigation management sub-district office within 24 hours • ا مد ئم موموم ما Society Africa Court African within 24 () Loolth Droduot hours • Conduct a lornialised investigation nealli Floduci nealiii Ploducis Regulatoly Autholity (see • 0,000 • In cases of unnatural deaths, report it to Appendix O, A Appendix O, ADR form).
+If the ADR was • formalisad the South African Police Service and refer caused in a HIV caused in a HIV or 1B patient, it must also be is to tigotion to Forensic Pathological Services reported to the reported to the National Pharmacovigilance IIIvesugation • In cases where an assisted or involuntary Centre for Publ Centre for Public Health Programs (NPC), mental healthcare user, mentally ill using the same using the same form.
+This may be done prisoner or State patient has absconded, on a single ema on a single email using the different email notify and request the South African addresses.
+Police Service to locate, apprehend and • In cases where In cases where a mental healthcare user was return the patient to the relevant health subjected to ph subjected to physical or other abuse, was establishment.
+Complete MHCA 25 exploited, negle exploited, neglected or received degrading (Appendix M) and submit to the relevant treatment.
+Com treatment.
+Complete MHCA 02, see Appendix authority as indicated on the form ż • In cases where a mental healthcare user • In case of a blo In case of a blood transfusion reaction that was subjected to physical or other abuse, did not cause s did not cause serious harm or death, notify was exploited, neglected or received the blood trans the blood transfusion service and submit the degrading treatment.
+Complete MHCA 02, required docum required documentation and samples, see see Appendix N. Appendix P. • In cases of an ADR notify the South African • In cases Health Products Regulatory Authority (see Appendix O, ADR form).
+If the ADR was caused in a HIV or TB patient, Pharmacovigilance Centre for Public Health Programs (NPC), using the same form.
+This may be done on a single email using the different email addresses. • In cases of blood transfusion reactions notify the blood transfusion service where the blood was ordered from and submit the required documentation and samples, see

+SAC 1 SAC 2 SAC 3 SAC 4

+Reporting Complete investigation and actions taken Complete investigation and actions taken and actions taken Complete

+requirement within 60 working days Submit report to within 60 working days investigation

+provincial department/district office Submit report to management gement and actions

+taken within

+60 working

+days

+Submit

+report to

+management